Microscopic origin of quantum supersonic phenomenon in one dimension

 \paragraph{Introduction.}

-Quantum many body systems with impurities exhibit rich collective and interference phenomena, ranging from polaron \cite{Schirotzek:2009,Nascimbene2009,Combescot2009,Bruum2010,ZZYan2020S,Mistakidis2019PRL}, to Bogoliubov-Cherenkov radiation \cite{Henson:2018}, shock wave \cite{Doyon2017PRL, SASimmons2020PRL, JianLi2021PRL}, Bloch oscillations \cite{Meinert:2017}, the quantum flutter (QF) \cite{EDemler2012NP,EDemler2014PRL}, etc. When an impurity is injected into a fermionic (or bosonic) medium with a speed larger than the intrinsic sound velocity, the momentum of such an impurity shows a long time oscillation behavior after a fast decay.
-This behaviour was named as ``quantum flutter'' \cite{EDemler2012NP, EDemler2014PRL,EDemler2014PRL}, i.e., described by the quasi-particle behavior of oscillations between the polaron-like and exciton-like states in the medium of free Fermi gas or the Tonks-Girardeau Bose gas \cite{EDemler2014PRL,BvandenBerg2016PRL2,ZZYan2020S,Mistakidis2019PRL}.
+Quantum many body systems with impurities exhibit rich collective and interference phenomena, ranging from polaron \cite{Schirotzek:2009,Nascimbene2009,Combescot2009,Bruum2010,ZZYan2020S,Mistakidis2019PRL}, to Bogoliubov-Cherenkov radiation \cite{Henson:2018}, shock wave \cite{Doyon2017PRL, SASimmons2020PRL, JianLi2021PRL}, Bloch oscillations \cite{Meinert:2017}, quantum flutter (QF) \cite{EDemler2012NP,EDemler2014PRL}, etc. When an impurity is injected into a fermionic (or bosonic) medium with a speed larger than the intrinsic sound velocity, the momentum of such an impurity shows a long time oscillation behavior after a fast decay.
+Such non-equilibrium dynamical phenomenon was named as ``quantum flutter'' \cite{EDemler2012NP, EDemler2014PRL,EDemler2014PRL}, showing quasi-particle behavior of the impurity with transitions between the polaron-like and exciton-like states in the medium of free Fermi gas and the Tonks-Girardeau (TG)Bose gas \cite{EDemler2014PRL,BvandenBerg2016PRL2,ZZYan2020S,Mistakidis2019PRL}.